NEW: Host and manage charity events in one place, with AI-powered auction tools.

 How do I ask for donations?

 Send personalized donation requests.
-And be sure to include details about your auction, how donations will support your cause, how donating will benefit the donor, and a thank you in advance.
+Be sure to include details about your auction, how donations will support your cause, how donating will benefit the donor, and a thank you in advance.

 Is it ok to ask donors for specific items?